+Students will submit a 1,250 to 1,500-word term paper critically examining a specific diversity group from the text.
+The student must discuss the topic with the facilitator and submit an outline of the term paper with reference list at the end of the second class. (the outline will comprise 10% of the term paper grade).

-Students will submit a 1,250 to 1,500-word term paper critically examining a relevant text topic of choice.
-Students should apply the theories and concepts learned in this course to their particular career choice.
-The essay must have a minimum length of 1,250 words (not including the cover page and the reference page), use APA standards, and contain at least two references in addition to the course text.
+The essay must have a minimum length of 1,250 words (not including the cover page and the reference page), use APA standards, and contain at least four references in addition to the course text.
 Students will be evaluated according to the attached rubric.